Sonnenwagen Aachen: Media coverage

 Being the first German team in Challenger class, Team Sonnenwagen Aachen received broad coverage in various online and offline media.
 Popular online media such as German national news Wirtschaftswoche, n-tv, Welt and Spiegel Online, one of the most-read German news websites, broadly covered the development of the car and the race in Australia.
 Printed media include local newspaper Aachener Nachrichten.

 Television

 A 5-minute documentary about the participation in the World Solar Challenge 2017, including driver interviews and manufacturing footage, aired on December 1, 2017, on n-tv Startup News.
 The recording can be viewed in the n-TV Mediathek.

 TV channel West German Broadcasting Cologne (WDR) broadcast a report about the unveiling event in Berlin on 20 July 2017 with main sponsor Huawei and Federal Minister for the Environment, Barbara Hendricks.

 9 News Darwin aired a short interview with team leader Hendrik Loebberding on 28 September 2017, during a test run near Darwin.

+The participation in the World Solar Challenge 2023 and the development of the solar-powered vehicle Covestro Adelie were documented in the film Sonnenwagen – Future Mobility.
+The documentary provides insights into the technical and logistical challenges of the project and follows the experiences of the student team during their preparation for and participation in the 2023 race.
+It also addresses aspects of team dynamics and reflects on the future of sustainable mobility.